Hands of Stone's Redemption Saga Hits a Brick Wall

 NOT RECOMMENDED FOR: Audiences looking for more than a standard rise-fall-rise again storyline that we've seen in too many other biopics.
 Anyone who would hate to be surprised at the level of foul language and nudity in a wannabe-inspiring sports redemption film.

-Hands of Stone, directed by Jonathan Jakubowicz, opens in theaters August 26, 2016.
+Hands of Stone, directed by Jonathan Jakubowicz, opened in theaters August 26, 2016; available for home viewing November 22, 2016.
 It runs 105 minutes and stars Edgar Ramirez, Robert De Niro, Ruben Blades, Ana de Armas, Usher Raymond, Jurnee Smollett-Bell, John Turturro and Ellen Barkin.
 Watch the trailer for Hands of Stone here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.